When to visit the vet?

 Therapy

 When treating viral infections, it is important to support the cat’s immune system.
-A balanced diet, regular veterinary check-ups, and the avoidance of stress are crucial to ensure the cat’s overall health.
+A balanced diet, regular veterinary check-ups, and avoiding stress are crucial to ensure the cat’s overall health.

 The use of antiviral medications is not indicated for FSV, as the infection generally does not cause serious health problems.